metas-mk/100-days-of-code/r2-log.md

 - created an own js file and folder structure to avoid having the API key and baseURL in Application component itself
 - added the folder to .gitignore to avoid commiting to public repository

+#### Rendering Lists with map

+- Pics project: Using array map to iterate over API response
+  - created a new ImageList component
+  - used array map to iterate over the API response and give out the images as image tag
+  - currently there is a warning in console 'Each child in ... an array or iterator should have a unique "key" prop.
+Will take care about that next.